Nil-Store/nil-store/spec.md

 Let a DU be encoded with systematic RS(n,k) over GF(2⁸) and segmented into **1 KiB symbols**.
 The client computes a **KZG commitment** `C_root` to the RS‑symbol polynomial(s) at deal creation and posts `C_root` on L2; all subsequent storage proofs **must open against this original commitment**.

+### 4.1.1 KZG Structured Reference String (SRS) (Normative)

+All KZG operations MUST utilize a common, pinned Structured Reference String (SRS).
+* **Provenance:** The SRS MUST be generated via a verifiable Multi-Party Computation (MPC) ceremony (e.g., Perpetual Powers of Tau).
+Public transcripts of the ceremony MUST be available for audit.
+* **Parameters:** The SRS parameters (curve, degree) MUST align with BLS12-381 and support the maximum degree required for the largest DU commitment.
+* **Verification:** Implementations MUST verify the integrity of the loaded SRS against the hash-pinned canonical SRS defined in the protocol constants.

 ### 4.2 Challenge Derivation

 For epoch `t` with beacon `beacon_t`, expand domain‑separated randomness to pick `q` **distinct symbol indices** per DU interval and `R` **PoDE windows** of size `W = 8 MiB`.
 Selection MUST be modulo‑bias‑free.